szig97/project-2/README.md

 Flask
 HTML (Jeannaej, Sam)

+# Readme instructions to recreate database (Sam)

 # 1. What does the distribution of Price/SQft/Bed/Bath look like in the country/state?
+(Andy)
-Leaflet Map (Andy)
+Leaflet Map
 Zooms in on State that is selected
 Layers of Markers
 Price